OpenPA.net

 Itanium

 Around the turn of the century, HP started to offer servers and workstations based on Itanium IA64 technology, a VLIW architecture jointly designed with Intel.
-System architecture between the PA-RISC rp and IA64 rx servers converged with similar designs and chipsets.
-The zx1 chipset and Itanium buses were used and Itanium slowly phased out PA-RISC from HP’s technical and Unix lineup, albeit at least half a decade later than originally planned.
+System architecture in PA-RISC rp and IA64 rx servers converged and Itanium slowly phased out PA-RISC from HP’s technical and Unix lineup around 2002.

 ↑ up